raycast/extensions/extensions/dust-tt/README.md

 You can create an API key for Dust by going to your Admin preferences, on the **Developers Tools** panel

+### Email

+The email address you use to log in your Dust workspace.
+It enriches metrics in the usage reports.

 ### Workspace ID

-The ID can be found in any of the workspace's pages
+The ID can be found in any of the workspace's pages.
+It's a string of 10 chars that comes immediately after `https://dust.tt/w/` when you're logged in your Dust workspace through the web browser.

 ## Commands